Dear Bankruptcy Adviser,

 - High balance and high interest rate.
 You can and will be able to find another car after bankruptcy.
-Car lenders are desperate and car loans are available for people who have recently filed bankruptcy.
-Don't become too emotionally attached to your car such that you cannot see when it is best to surrender the car and find something new.
+Car lenders are available for people who have recently filed bankruptcy.
+Don’t become so emotionally attached to your car that you can’t see when it is best to surrender the car and find something new.

 I hope you can avoid the risk of reaffirming the car and simply continue to make payments.
 While your credit score may not see the benefit of the future payments, you will avoid additional risks such as repossession and a lawsuit after your bankruptcy case is closed.

 If you decide to look for a new car, get your free credit score at myBankrate before going to the dealer.